 - Sleep has been recognized as one of the most important factor for productivity in many researches.
 Essentialist understands that and keep sleep on priority.

-Exploring more options enable Essentialist to eliminate trivial many.
-Using Wardrobe metaphor Greg explains it well of elimination process.
+Exploring more options enables Essentialist to eliminate trivial many.
+Using the Wardrobe metaphor Greg explains it well of the elimination process.
 Few ideas for eliminating trivial many –

 - Clarify – There is difference between pretty clear and really clear.
 When we have clear idea of goal, it becomes simple and inspiring to work on it and staying inspired throughout the process for we can see progress.